ArjanteMarvelde/uSDR-pico/README.md

 - scales, filters and outputs I and Q samples on PWM based DACs, towards QSE output

 The RX-branch
-- takes latest I and Q samples from QSD on ADC0 and ADC1 (rate = 62.5 kHz)
+- takes latest Q and I samples from QSD on ADC0 and ADC1 (rate = 62.5 kHz)
 - applies a low-pass filter at Fc=3kHz,
 - reduces sampling by 4 to get better low frequency response Hilbert xform (rate = 15.625 kHz),
-- demodulates:
+- demodulates, e.g. SSB:
 -- applies 15-tap DHT on Q channel and 7 sample delay on I channel -- subtracts I and Q samples
 - scales, filters and outputs audio on an PWM based DAC, towards audio output

-On core0 the main loop takes care of user I/O, all other controls and the monitor port.
+On *core0* the main loop takes care of user I/O, all other controls and the monitor port.
 There is also a LED flashing timer callback functioning as a heartbeat.

 The Pico controls an Si5351A clock module to obtain the switching clock for the QSE and QSD.
 The module outputs two synchronous square wave clocks on ch 0 and 1, whith selectable phase difference (0, 90, 180 or 270 degrees).
 The clock on ch2 is free to be used for other goals.
 The module is controlled over the **i2c0** channel.
 The display is a standard 16x2 LCD, but with an I2C interface.
 The display is connected through the **i2c1** channel, as well as the bus expanders for controlling the various relays.